dice-cyfronet/atmosphere/doc/api/appliances.md

 ---

 Not all appliance types can be added into all appliance sets.
-For details please take a look at [Appliance Type `visible_for` parameter description](appliance_types#visible_for).
-E.g. user is able to start Appliance Type with `visible_for` param set to `owner` only when he/she is  an owner of this Appliance Type, otherwise `403` (Forbidden) will be returned and no Appliance will be added into Appliance Set.
+For details please take a look at [Appliance Type `visible_to` parameter description](appliance_types#visible_to).
+E.g. user is able to start Appliance Type with `visible_to` param set to `owner` only when he/she is  an owner of this Appliance Type, otherwise `403` (Forbidden) will be returned and no Appliance will be added into Appliance Set.

 ---